cangjielanguage/cangjie_docs/docs/tools/source_en/cmd-tools/cjpm_manual.md

 - `--show-all-output` Enables output printing for all test cases, including passed ones.
 - `--no-capture-output` Disables test output capture, printing output immediately during test execution.
 - `--report-path <value>` Specifies the path for generating test execution reports.
 - `--report-format <value>` Specifies the report output format.
-Currently, only `xml` format (case-insensitive) is supported for unit test reports.
+Currently, only `xml` and `xml-per-package` format (case-insensitive) is supported for unit test reports.
 Other values will throw an exception.
 - `--skip-script` Skips the compilation and execution of build scripts.
 - `--no-progress` Disables progress reporting.
 Implicitly enabled if `--dry-run` is specified.
 - `--progress-brief` Displays a brief (single-line) progress report instead of a detailed one.